woocommerce/woocommerce-gateway-stripe/readme.txt

 * Tweak - Added all color payment logos in svg.
 * Tweak - Update Stripe Fee and Stripe Net meta names.
 * Tweak - Stripe Checkout Popup Modal will validate checkout before proceeding to payment step.
+* Tweak - Verbiage for saving payment information to account.
 * Fix - When SEPA was used in subscription payment, it does not show SEPA in payment method table.
 * Fix - Refund via Stripe dashboard not reflecting amount in order notes.
 * Fix - Potential idempotency issues with subs recurring payment processing.